kubernetes/enhancements/keps/sig-api-machinery/3617-fine-grained-authz/README.md

 Therefore, __modifying a single authz system can't solve the problem__.

-An authz check can be thought of as sending structured data to an opaque system which answers yes or no. Essentially we can't change things about the system ("opaque") because the system could comprise any number of implementations, many not even open-source.
+An authz check can be thought of as sending structured data to an opaque system which answers yes or no (individual pieces of the authorizor chain may also have no opinion, but the chain as a whole answers yes or no).
+Essentially we can't change things about the system ("opaque") because the system could comprise any number of implementations, many not even open-source.
 The data we can give the system includes:

-(TODO: I'm sure sig auth will want to correct my wording here)

 * The resource type (group, version, resource)
-* The object's locator (namespace if any, name, uid)
+* The object's locator (namespace if any, name)
-* The actor's identity (username, group)
+* The actor's identity (username, group, user.Extra, user.UID)
-* The verb...
+* The verb, which is a free-form string with some known values

 The verb is typically literally the HTTP verb being used, but we have in the past made up logical verbs for more specific checks.
 Importantly, all authz